History of the British farthing: Victorian farthings

 The new bronze farthings weighed 2.8–3.0 grams, were 20 millimetres in diameter, and were made of an alloy of 95% copper, 4% tin and 1% zinc.
 Disregarding minor changes in alloy, these would remain the farthing's specifications until abolition after 1956.
 They read FARTHING on the reverse, with the date in the exergue beneath Britannia.
 The obverse features the "Bun head" or "Young head" of Victoria; both sides of the coin were designed by Leonard Charles Wyon, William's son.
 The inscription on the obverse was VICTORIA D G BRITT REG F D. An "H" mintmark underneath the date can be seen on some 1874–1876 and 1881–1882 farthings; they were struck at the Heaton Mint in Birmingham.
 Although the Bun farthing series produced several varieties, they are not as extensive as for the penny and halfpenny.
 The farthing tended to have the lowest mintages of the three bronze coins, between 1 and 6 million being struck in most years in the late Victorian era; more halfpennies were struck than farthings, and mintages of the penny were regularly exceeding 10 million by the 1890s.
-Although fewer farthings were struck, a larger percentage has survived due to the sentimental attachment of the British people to the coin lowest in denomination.
+Although fewer farthings were struck, a larger percentage has survived because of the sentimental attachment of the British people to the coin lowest in denomination.

 In 1896, a new obverse was introduced to the bronze coinage showing Victoria as an elderly woman.
 The obverse was designed by Thomas Brock and engraved by George William de Saulles.
 The farthing continued to display it until the year of the Queen's death, 1901.
 De Saulles also revised the reverse; the most significant change was the deletion of the lighthouse and ship on either side of Britannia; they would never return to the farthing.
 The inscription on the Old Head farthing was VICTORIA DEI GRA BRITT REGINA FID DEF IND IMP.
 Beginning in 1897, farthings were issued artificially darkened; this was to avoid confusion of bright new farthings with the half sovereign; the bronze farthing and the gold piece were the same size.